Arithmetic Moduli and Lifting of Enriques Surfaces: Projective models of the canonical double cover

 If $X$ is a singular Enriques surface in characteristic $2$, then $\widetilde{X}$ is smooth, $\varphi$ is birational and $\varphi(\widetilde{X})$ has only isolated singularities.
 But then, a generic divisor $D\in|\pi^\ast\OO_X(C)|$ is smooth and the whole analysis in \cite[Section 7]{Saint-Donat} remains valid also in characteristic $2$.
 Thus, \cite[Theorem 7.2]{Saint-Donat} and \cite[Lemma 8.1.2]{Cossec Models} show that $\varphi(\widetilde{X})$ is projectively normal and cut out by quadrics.

 It is plausible that $\varphi(\widetilde{X})$ is always cut out by quadrics -- this would follow from numerical $4$-connectedness of $\pi^\ast\OO_X(C)$ on $\widetilde{X}$ (we refer to \cite[Section 3]{cfhr} for a discussion of this notion for singular varieties).
-However, we have only been able to establish this in the special case, in which we are interested in later on:
+However, we only establish this in the special case, in which we are interested in later on:

 \begin{Proposition} In addition to the assumptions of Theorem \ref{sd1}, assume that $C^2=4$ and $\Phi(C)=2$.
-Then $\varphi(\widetilde{X})\subset\PP^5$ is projectively normal and cut out by quadrics. \end{Proposition}
+Then, $\varphi(\widetilde{X})\subset\PP^5$ is projectively normal and cut out by quadrics. \end{Proposition}

+\prf In view of Theorem \ref{sdx} it suffices to treat the case where $X$ is classical or supersingular in characteristic $2$.
+Let us note that the proof we now present works in general, but that we shall only give details in the case where $\pi:\widetilde{X}\to X$ is purely inseparable, that is, $X$ is classical or supersingular in $p=2$.

-\prf We have to show that the graded ring associated to $\pi^\ast\OO_X(C)$ on $\widetilde{X}$ is generated in degree $1$ with relations in degree $2$ only, i.e., a Koszul algebra.
+We have to show that the graded ring associated to $\pi^\ast\OO_X(C)$ on $\widetilde{X}$ is generated in degree $1$ with relations in degree $2$ only, that is, a Koszul algebra.

 By Theorem \ref{sd1}, a generic Cartier divisor $D\in|\pi^\ast\OO_X(C)|$ is an integral and non-hyperelliptic Gorenstein curve of arithmetic genus $p_a(D)=5$.
 For $n\geq1$, we consider the following short exact sequences on $\widetilde{X}$: